Topic No. 206: Temporary Eviction for Capital Improvements

 “School year” means the first day of instruction for the Fall Semester through the last day of instruction for the Spring Semester, as posted on the San Francisco Unified School District website for each year.

 Any tenant who vacates the unit for capital improvement or rehabilitation work shall have the right to reoccupy the unit at the prior rent, plus any allowable annual increases.
 The landlord can also file a petition to increase the rent for any capital improvement costs that are not reimbursed by insurance.

-Immediately upon completion of the improvements, the landlord must advise the displaced tenants in writing that the unit is ready for reoccupancy.
+Immediately upon completion of the improvements or rehabilitation work, the landlord must advise the displaced tenant in writing that the unit is ready for reoccupancy.
+The tenant has 30 days from receipt of the landlord’s offer of reoccupancy to notify the landlord of acceptance or rejection of the offer and, if accepted, must take occupancy of the unit within 45 days of receipt of the landlord’s offer.
+The landlord must file a copy of the offer with the Rent Board within 15 days of the offer.
 If the landlord fails to allow a displaced tenant to reoccupy the premises within three months or within the time period authorized by an Administrative Law Judge after a hearing on a landlord's Petition for Extension of Time, the tenant may file a Tenant Petition for arbitration based on decreased housing services at the Rent Board.
-The tenant may be entitled to a rent reduction equivalent to the difference in rent between the unit from which the tenant was displaced and the replacement unit.
+Upon a proper showing, the tenant may be entitled to a rent reduction equivalent to the difference in rent between the unit from which the tenant was displaced and the replacement unit.